tc39/proposal-decimal/README.md

 ### Data model

-Decimal is based on IEEE 754 Decimal128, which is a standard for base-10 decimal numbers using 128 bits.
+Decimal is based on IEEE 754-2019 Decimal128, which is a standard for base-10 decimal numbers using 128 bits.
 We will offer a subset of the official Decimal128.
 There will be, in particular:

 - a single NaN value--distinct from the built-in `NaN` of JS.
-The difference between quiet and singaling NaNs will be collapsed into a single Decimal NaN.
+The difference between quiet and singaling NaNs will be collapsed into a single (quiet) Decimal NaN.
 - positive and negative infinity will be available, though, as with `NaN`, they are distinct from JS's built-in `Infinity` and `-Infinity`.

 Decimal canonicalizes when converting to strings and after performing arithmetic operations.
 This means that Decimals do not expose information about trailing zeroes.
 Thus, "1.20" is valid syntax, but there is no way to distinguish 1.20 from 1.2.
 This is an important omission from the capabilities defined by IEEE 754 Decimal128.
+The `Decimal.Amount` class can be used to store an exact decimal value together with precision (number of significant digits), which can be used to track all digits of a number, including any trailing zeroes (which Decimal canonicalizes away).

+The `Decimal.Amount` class will not support arithmetic or comparisons.
+Such operations should be delegated to the underlying Decimal value wrapped by a `Decimal.Amount`.

 ### Operator semantics

-- Absolute value, negation, addition, multiplication, subtraction, division, and remainder are defined.
-- Bitwise operators are not supported, as they don’t logically make sense on the Decimal domain ([#20](https://github.com/tc39/proposal-decimal/issues/20))
+- Arithmetic
+  - Unary operations
+    - Absolute value
+	- Negation
+  - Binary operations
+    - Addition
+	- Multiplication
+	- Subtraction
+	- Division
+	- Remainder
-- rounding: All five rounding modes of IEEE 754—floor, ceiling, truncate, round-ties-to-even, and round-ties-away-from-zero—will be supported.
-(This implies that a couple of the rounding modes in `Intl.NumberFormat` and `Temporal` won't be supported.)
+- Rounding: All five rounding modes of IEEE 754—floor, ceiling, truncate, round-ties-to-even, and round-ties-away-from-zero—will be supported.
+  - (This implies that a couple of the rounding modes in `Intl.NumberFormat` and `Temporal` won't be supported.)
-- We currently do not foresee Decimal values interacting with other Number values.
-Expect TypeErrors when trying to add, say, a Number to a Decimal, like for BigInt and Number. ([#10](https://github.com/tc39/proposal-decimal/issues/10)).
+- Comparisons
+  - equals and not-equals
+  - less-than, less-than-or-equal
+  - greater-than, greater-than-or-equal
+- Mantissa, exponent, significand

 The library of numerical functions here is kept deliberately minimal.
 It is based around targeting the primary use case, in which fairly straightforward calculations are envisioned.
 The secondary use case (data exchange) will involve probably little or no calculation at all.
-For the tertiary use case of scientific/numerical computations, developers may experiment in JavaScript, developing such libraries, and we may decide to standardize these functions in a follow-on proposal.
+For the tertiary use case of scientific/numerical computations, developers may experiment in JavaScript, developing such libraries, and we may decide to standardize these functions in a follow-on proposal; a minimal toolkit of mantissa, exponent, and significand will be available.
 We currently do not have good insight into the developer needs for this use case, except generically: square roots, exponentiation & logarithms, and trigonometric functions might be needed, but we are not sure if this is a complete list, and which are more important to have than others.
 In the meantime, one can use the various functions in JavaScript’s `Math` standard library.

+### Unsupported operations

+- Bitwise operators are not supported, as they don’t logically make sense on the Decimal domain ([#20](https://github.com/tc39/proposal-decimal/issues/20))
+- We currently do not foresee Decimal values interacting with other Number values.
+That is, TypeErrors will be thrown when trying to add, say, a Number to a Decimal, similar to the situation with BigInt and Number. ([#10](https://github.com/tc39/proposal-decimal/issues/10)).

 ### Conversion to and from other data types